lammps/lammps/doc/src/jump.rst

    lmp_g++ -var fname in.script < in.script

-The 2nd argument to the jump command is optional.
+The second argument to the jump command is optional.
 If specified, it is treated as a label and the new file is scanned (without executing commands) until the label is found, and commands are executed from that point forward.
 This can be used to loop over a portion of the